BIG-MAP/Batt-O-Matic/README.md

 # Batt-O-Matic
-Batt-O-Matic is a web form interface for generating FAIR battery metadata based on RDF standards.
+Batt-O-Matic is a simple web form interface for generating FAIR battery metadata based on RDF standards.